magda-io/magda/docs/docs/architecture/Guide to Magda Internals.md

 When an Authz decision is sought, e.g. we need to know which records the current user can read, we only need to send the operation URI `object/record/read` to [the auth decision API](https://github.com/magda-io/magda/blob/e10a202de7cc0c3610b206ca9daaaabddb00e79f/magda-authorization-api/src/createOpaRouter.ts#L220).

 > The system screenshots in this section are from a setting area only available since v2.0.0.
 The setting area offers functions that allows users to manage all authz related objects.
-If you want to have a play, please try one of the v2.0.0 alpha pre-releases.
+If you want to have a play, please upgrade to [v2.0.0 release](https://github.com/magda-io/magda/releases/tag/v2.0.0) or newer.

 #### Permissions & Roles